 Dr. Noraian uses a single prosthesis (crown) to replace one missing tooth – each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) Dr. Noraian recommends.
 A removable prosthesis (over denture) attaches to a bar or ball in socket attachment, whereas a fixed prosthesis is permanent and removable only by a dental professional.

 Dr. Noraian performs in-office dental implant surgery using a surgical operating suite, optimizing the level of sterility and providing him with the latest equipment for your comfort and safety.

 Why is Implant Maintenance Important?

 Dr. Noraian has the patience to help you when you experience an implant problem.
 He knows it is just as important to support your implant as it is to place it.
 Once Dr. Noraian places your implant, he wants you to have it for a long time.
-By keeping up with regular implant maintenance which may include a cleaning, x-rays, and periodontal charting, Dr. Noraian will help you to get the most longevity for your investment.
-His maintenance program is so good, that he has patients who received their implants elsewhere, but start seeing Dr. Noraian to maintain their implants because they know he will treat them like he placed the implants for them.
+By keeping up with regular implant maintenance which may include cleaning, x-rays, and periodontal charting, Dr. Noraian will help you to get the most longevity for your investment.
+His maintenance program is so good, that he has patients who received their implants elsewhere, but start seeing Dr. Noraian maintain their implants because they know he will treat them like he placed the implants for them.